maxiv-science/dranspose/README.md

 ## Testing

+For the tests to work, you need to be run a local instance of redis on port  ([the redis-stack docker image](https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/docker/), for instance).
 To get debug logs for the tests which are useful when debugging use

     pytest --log-cli-level=DEBUG